shakhauat-71/Text-Preprocessing-NLP/README.md

 # Text Preprocessing in NLP

-We know NLP Task Steps are,
+We know there are few steps in NLP task,
 1. Data acquisition.
 2. Data preprocessing.
 3. Text vectorization.